Ukrainian official warns of 'catastrophe' in captured city - NewsBreak

 Occupied Sievierodonetsk, meanwhile, “is on the verge of a humanitarian catastrophe," the governor wrote on social media.
 “The Russians have completely destroyed all the critical infrastructure, and they are unable to repair anything.”

-Haidai reported last week that about 8,000 residents remained in the city, which had a prewar population of 100,000.
-Some Ukrainian officials and soldiers said Russian forces leveled Sievierodonetsk, Luhansk province's administrative center, before Ukraine's troops were ordered out of the city late last month to avoid their encirclement and capture.

-Luhansk is one of two provinces that make up the Donbas, Ukraine's industrial region of mines and factories.
-Pro-Moscow separatists have fought Ukraine's army in the Donbas for eight years and declared independent republics, which Russian President Vladimir Putin recognized before he sent troops into Ukraine.
+Luhansk is one of two provinces that make up the Donbas, a region of mines and factories where pro-Moscow separatists have fought Ukraine's army for eight years and declared independent republics that Russian President Vladimir Putin recognized before he sent troops into Ukraine.

-After asserting full control of Luhansk, Putin said Russian forces would have a chance to rest and recoup, but other parts of eastern Ukraine have come under sustained Russian bombardment.
-The Russian leader warned the Ukrainian government in Kyiv that it should quickly accept Moscow's terms or brace for the worst.
+After asserting full control of Luhansk, Putin said Russian forces would have a chance to rest and recoup, but other parts of eastern Ukraine have come under sustained bombardment.
+The Russian leader warned Kyiv it should quickly accept Moscow’s terms or brace for the worst.

-Ukraine's presidential office said early Friday that at least 12 civilians were killed and 30 wounded by Russian shelling over the past 24 hours.
+Ukraine's presidential office said Friday that at least 12 civilians were killed and another 30 wounded by Russian shelling over the last 24 hours.
 Two cities in Donetsk — the other Donbas province — experienced the heaviest barrage, with six people killed and 21 wounded.

-In northeast Ukraine, four more people were killed and nine were wounded in Kharkiv, the country's second-largest city, where Russian shelling hit residential areas.
+In northeast Ukraine, another four people were killed and nine were wounded in Kharkiv, the country's second-largest city, where Russian shelling hit residential areas.

 Commenting on Putin’s ominous statement, Kremlin spokesman Dmitry Peskov said the Russian leader was reacting to statements by Ukraine's government and its Western allies about defeating Russia on the battlefield.

-“Russia’s potential is so big that just a small part of it has been used in the special military operation," Peskov told reporters.
+“Russia’s potential is so big that just a small part of it has been used in the special military operation," “ Peskov told reporters Friday.
 "And so Western statements are utterly absurd and just add to the grief of the Ukrainian people.”

-Russia's war in Ukraine, now in its fifth month, has driven millions of people from their homes, killed untold thousands and shattered European security that was arduously reconstructed after World War II.
-It has also rippled through the world economy by contributing to higher prices for food and fuel.
-Ukraine has been unable to export millions of tons of grain and other food, and Russia is facing international sanctions for its invasion.

-Iryna Venediktova, Ukraine's prosecutor general, told the AP that her country has recorded 22,000 cases so far related to alleged Russian war crimes — including rape, torture and murder — and an estimated 200 to 300 new cases are recorded each day.

 — Germany's parliament overwhelmingly approved Sweden and Finland’s requests to join NATO.
 German Defense Minister Christine Lambrecht said the two countries’ accession would greatly strengthen NATO's northern and eastern flanks, noting their strong naval forces in the Baltic Sea and their land forces that know the region bordering Russia well.
 She suggested that Putin’s efforts to divide and destroy NATO had failed.
 “He bet on our weakness,” she said.
 “Now he gets the opposite.”
 All 30 member countries must agree before the Western military alliance can admit Finland and Sweden.

-— The British Defense Ministry said Ukrainian forces have made advances near the Russian-occupied southern city of Kherson.
-Meanwhile, the Washington-based Institute for the Study of War said Ukrainian partisans blew up a railroad bridge 25 kilometers (15 miles) north of Melitopol, which is to the east of Kherson, on Thursday to disrupt Russian resupply operations.

-— On the energy front, the leaders of Greece and Bulgaria inaugurated a new pipeline that will supply natural gas from Azerbaijan to Bulgaria, whose vital supply of Russian gas was cut off in April.
-And in Germany, energy supply giant Uniper said it is asking the government for a bailout during a growing natural gas crunch due to the war in Ukraine.

 Murru reported from Kyiv, Ukraine.
-Cara Anna in Kyiv, Ukraine, Lolita C. Baldor in Washington and Associated Press journalists from around Europe contributed to this report.
+Associated Press journalists from around Europe contributed to this report.

 Follow AP's coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine